CodeMosaic7/CodeMosaic7/README.md

 🌟 What I'm all about:

 🔭 Currently working on web apps, AI models, and exciting full-stack projects like Meetline.

 🌱 Constantly learning and diving deeper into React, Django, and AI/ML.

-💡 Exploring the synergy of 3D rendering with React Three Fiber, AI-driven safety tools, and sign language analysis for accessibility.
+💡 Exploring the synergy of 3D rendering with React Three Fiber, AI-driven safety tools, and sign language analysis for accessibility
+.
 🤝 Open to collaborations on innovative tech projects, especially in AI, web development, and community-focused applications.

 💬 Let's talk about web development, AI, and building scalable systems!

 ⚡ Fun fact: I find joy in both structuring algorithms and designing intuitive interfaces—bridging logic with creativity.

 Tech Stack